foreverphoenix/the-phoenix-flavour/content/lotf/installation/_index.md

 If you are currently playing in a language other than English, please go into the settings for Skyrim SE in your Steam library and revert the language to English.
 After changing the language, Steam should automatically download the required files (launch the game to force the download if it doesn't).

+After updating the game language, please launch the game once and quit from the main menu.

 ## Wabbajack Installation

 Next up you need to install the Wabbajack tool itself: